namsyvo/IVC/README.md

 1. Overview
 -----------

+IVC is a tool for calling genomic variants from next-generation sequencing data.
+The tool is developed based on a new approach to variant calling which leverages existing genetic variants to improve the accuracy of called variants, including new variants and hard-to-detect INDELs.
+IVC also simplifies workflow by integrating read alignment, alignment sorting, and variant calling phases, which eliminates many intermediate steps and consequently reduces human intervention and errors.

 2. Install IVC
 --------------

+### 2.1 Install IVC from source code

 Pre-requirement: GO environment is already set up properly.
 Check Go path to make sure GOPATH is set up properly.
 For example:
 ```